-C Committees
+Committees

 Much of the development and implementation of the department's policies and programs is carried out by standing and ad hoc committees.
-The chair is an ex officio member of all department committees and may vote as a member on all committees except the Committee of Eligible Faculty and the Promotion and Tenure Committee.
+The chair is an ex officio member of all department committees and may vote as a member on all committees except the Committee of Eligible Faculty.